Skip to main content

 For outland sponsorships, IRCC routes the application to the appropriate visa office based on the sponsored person's country of residence or nationality:

-• Once the sponsorship is approved, the file is transferred to the visa office responsible for the sponsored person's country of residence
+• After the sponsor is approved, the applicant's portion is generally assessed by the visa office associated with the sponsored person's country of residence

 • If the sponsored person lives in a country different from their country of citizenship, the visa office serving their country of residence typically processes the application